Dominic Barberi: Passionists

 Barberi was received into the Congregation of the Passion in 1814 after the re-establishment of the religious orders in the Papal States.
-Initially Barberi served as a lay brother, but once his extraordinary gifts were revealed his status was changed to that of a clerical novice, in an extraordinary break with custom.
-During his studies Barberi's brilliance was an example to his fellow students, although he would often take steps to play down his intelligence.
+Initially, Barberi served as a lay brother, but once his extraordinary gifts were revealed his status was changed to that of a clerical novice, in an extraordinary break with custom.
+During his studies, Barberi's brilliance was an example to his fellow students, although he would often take steps to play down his intelligence.
 He was ordained a priest on 1 March 1818.

-After completing the regular course of studies, Barberi taught philosophy and theology to the students of the congregation as lector for a period of ten years, first in Sant'Angelo and then in Rome.
+After completing the regular course of studies, Barberi taught philosophy and theology to the students of the congregation as a lector for a period of ten years, first in Sant'Angelo and then in Rome.
 He now lived at the monastery of Saints John and Paul on the Celian Hill.
-During this period he produced many theological and philosophical works.
-In the summer of 1830 he was asked to aid an English convert to Catholicism, Sir Henry Trelawney, with regard to the rubrics of the Mass.
-Through this meeting Barberi made the acquaintance of Ignatius Spencer and influential English Catholics such as Ambrose Phillips.
+During this period, he produced many theological and philosophical works.
+In the summer of 1830, he was asked to aid an English convert to Catholicism, Sir Henry Trelawney, with regard to the rubrics of the Mass.
+Through this meeting, Barberi made the acquaintance of Ignatius Spencer and influential English Catholics such as Ambrose Phillips.
 This was to be the first step in a journey which would eventually bring Barberi to England.
 Through his continued correspondence with these persons, Barberi's hopes for England's conversion were kept alive.

 Barberi at that time held in Italy the offices of rector, provincial consultor, and provincial, and fulfilled the duties of these positions with ability.
-At the same time he constantly gave missions and retreats, always mindful of his hopes to travel and preach in England.
+At the same time, he constantly gave missions and retreats, always mindful of his hopes to travel and preach in England.
 In 1830, when he was thirty-eight, Barberi was chosen to establish a new monastery at Lucca.
-In 1839 the Passionist General Chapter met and discussed the possibility of making a foundation in England.
-Finally in January 1840, negotiations were completed with regard to a Passionist foundation at Ere, near Tournai, in Belgium, the superiors, mindful of Barberi's singular vocation to England, in spite of his age and ill health, sent Barberi to be superior of the Belgian mission.
+In 1839, the Passionist General Chapter met and discussed the possibility of making a foundation in England.
+Finally in January 1840, negotiations were completed with regard to a Passionist foundation at Ere, near Tournai, in Belgium.
+The superiors, mindful of Barberi's singular vocation to England, in spite of his age and ill health, sent Barberi to be superior of the Belgian mission.